margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all the work in the military
 * Grateful for the woman and her family from Idaho
 * Grateful for all the people from Idaho
-* Grateufl for the people in the hotel
+* Grateful for the people in the hotel
 * Grateful for the musicians
 * Grateful for the music
 * Grateful for the adventure